Frequently Asked Questions for Career Development Services

 After an initial interview to obtain information relevant to your education and career, a counselor will help you determine your career needs and discuss the best approach to your decision-making.
 Each appointment will follow with suggested activities before your next session.
 Activities may include taking career inventories, researching occupations, talking to a professional in your area of interests, accessing a career related website, making an appointment with an academic counselor, talking to someone in Financial Aid, etc. Generally, you can expect to meet with a career counselor on approximately 2-3 occasions.

 The Career Development office provides students with guidance and self-assessment testing for developing a career direction and/or deciding on a major.
 The office is also a center for career resources and is especially useful for students looking for occupational information.
-On the other hand, the Career & Internship office focuses on generating employment opportunities for students and providing work experience linked to one's major and to academic credit.
+On the other hand, the Job and Internship office focuses on generating employment opportunities for students and providing work experience linked to one's major and to academic credit.

 Knight Campus (Warwick) [Directions]